 Cable car in the ruins

-Those interested in history can advantageously visit the ruins of the fortress at the top of the promontory, which juts out far into the sea and divides the city into east and west.
+History buffs can benefit from visiting the ruins of the fortress on top of the promontory, which juts out far into the sea havet and divides the city into east and west.

-It takes 3 minutes with the new 830 m long cable car, which starts at Cleopatra Beach and ends at the fortress on the top of the promontory, 250 m above sea level.
+It takes 3 min with the new 830 m long cable car that starts at Kleopatra beach and ends at the fortress on top of the promontory, 250 m above havet.

 The cable car opened in 2017 and was built to accommodate UNESCO, which is considering putting the castle on the World Heritage List - if Alanya in future preserves the ruins better and, for example, fails to let the big tour buses run at regular speeds all the way up there.

-The road up there is steep and a little too long to walk in cliffs, so the cable car is a good initiative for both the city, the castle and the visitors.
-At the top of the promontory you have an excellent view of the city, the beaches, the Mediterranean and the green Taurus Mountains in the background.
+The road up there is steep and a little too long to walk in flip-flops, so the cable car is a good move for both the city, the castle and the visitors.
+At the top of the promontory you have an excellent view of the city, the beaches, Middelhavet and the green Taurus Mountains in the background.